Point-like bounding chains in open Gromov-Witten theory: Introduction

 by

+where $\delta_{k,1}$ is the Kronecker delta.
 The push-forward $(evb_0^\beta)_*$ is defined by integration over the fiber; it is well-defined because $evb_0^\beta$ is a proper submersion.
 The condition $\gamma\in \mI_QD$ ensures that the infinite sum converges.
 Intuitively, $\gamma$ should be thought of as interior constraints, while $\alpha_j$ are boundary constraints.
 Then the output is a cochain on $L$ that is ``Poincar\'e dual'' to the image of the boundaries of disks that satisfy the given constraints.
-In~\cite{ST1}, as summarized in Proposition~\ref{cl:a_infty_m} below, we show that $(C,\{\mg_k\}_{k\ge 0})$ is an $A_\infty$ algebra.
-Furthermore, define
+In~\cite{FOOO,Fukaya,ST1}, as summarized in Proposition~\ref{cl:a_infty_m} below, it is shown that $(C,\{\mg_k\}_{k\ge 0})$ is an $A_\infty$ algebra.
+Furthermore, following~\cite{Fukaya2}, define